plebbit/plebbit-js/README.md

 }
 Signature {
   signature: string, // data in base64
+  publicKey: buffer, // include public key (marshalled, like IPNS does it) because the IPNS name is just a hash of it
-  version: string // we need multiple versions to allow signing with metamask or to change the signature fields or algorithm }
+  version: string // multiple versions to allow signing with metamask or to change the signature fields or algorithm }
 Subplebbit (IPNS record): {
   title: string,